karawin/Ka-Radio32/HardwareConfig.md

 If a set is not used, P_BTNx_A must be set to 255.
 In this case P_BTNx_B P_BTNx_C are disabled too.

 ### I2C
 If I2C is not used (ie no lcd or spi lcd) the gpio of the i2C can be reused elsewhere.
+To disable I2C even a I2C LCD is used: P_I2S_LRCK	and/or P_I2S_BCLK	must be set to 255

 ### VS1053b
 If not used P_XCS must be set to 255.
 Gpio of P_RST P_XDCS P_DREQ may be reused elsewhere.

 ### IR
 If IR remote control is not used P_IR_SIGNAL must be set to 255